 Bill Pearce, Vice President

-As the marketing coordinator for Iowans for Adoption, Natalie is responsible for writing about adoption and orchestrating social media, handling communications/public relations and managing adoption-related events for the organization.
+As the marketing and technology coordinator for Iowans for Adoption, Natalie is responsible for writing about adoption, orchestrating social media, handling communications/public relations, updating the IFA website and managing adoption-related events for the organization.
 She is a graduate of Iowa State University and earned her B.S. in public relations and B.A. in Spanish.
 She is currently a public affairs coordinator at PolicyWorks Iowa, where she plays an active role in helping clients achieve their public policy objectives.
 Although Natalie has not been adopted, she enjoys working with birth families, adopted individuals and families and sharing their stories throughout Iowa.

 Michelle Vogel, Treasurer

 Adopted as an infant, Michelle joined the family of a couple that adopted a baby girl five years earlier.
-Michelle and her adopted older sister ironically share a birthday.
-Michelle always wondered about her biological family and if she had family that looked like her or shared the same traits.
-In 2007, after the birth of her second child, an unexpected chain of events reunited Michelle with her biological parents.
+Michelle always wondered about her biological family.
+In 2007, an unexpected chain of events reunited Michelle with her biological parents.
 While they remain in contact, Michelle believes adoption was a blessing for her and cannot imagine having to make such a difficult, selfless choice as an expecting mother.
-Michelle joined this organization because she wants to help others understand that adoption is a positive, powerful choice.
+Michelle joined IFA because she wants to help others understand that adoption is a positive, powerful choice.
 Michelle lives in Ames with her husband, Jake, and their three young children, and serves as president of Sigler Companies.

 Ryan Genest, Adoption Attorney

 Sean Presnall was born and raised in Ankeny, Iowa by Denny and Bev Presnall.
 Sean graduated from The University of Northern Iowa with a degree in communications and marketing.
-Sean met his wife, Jordan, at UNI and recently, married last summer.
+Sean met his wife, Jordan, at UNI and married in 2017.
 Together, they enjoy cooking, biking, boating and enjoying time with their family.
 Sean believes that creating awareness for the adoption process is a key ingredient to improving the lives of children, as well as the lives of families in need.
-Sean is employed at WHO Channel 13 News in Des Moines as an advertising account executive.
+Sean is employed at WHO-TV Channel 13 News in Des Moines as an advertising account executive.